dingpengju/CrossT-GAN/README.md

 - **SMAP**, **MSL**, and **SMD** datasets were obtained from the [OmniAnomaly repository](https://github.com/NetManAIOps/OmniAnomaly).
 - **SWaT** dataset was obtained from the [TranAD repository](https://github.com/imperial-qore/TranAD).

-Before running the code, please ensure that the datasets are organized under the expected directory structure (e.g., ./dataset/).
-To accommodate heterogeneous data formats and preprocessing conventions across benchmarks, dataset loaders are designed as pluggable, user-implementable components based on unified abstract interfaces.
-This design enables flexible integration of diverse datasets while keeping the model implementation dataset-agnostic.
-Users may implement dataset-specific preprocessing logic by following the provided interface specifications.
-Detailed preprocessing procedures and experimental settings are fully described in the paper to ensure reproducibility.

 ---

 ## 🚀 Usage